Master of Science

 This programme will enable students to acquire a knowledge and understanding of the political, social and cultural aspects of different trade blocs, particularly the European Union, Asia and the USA.
 Students on the HRM pathway take a closer look into the complexities of talent management and leadership within the changing international business landscape ranging from managing global companies to export growth companies.

-This on-line programme is designed to provide a coherent academic progression for students who will explore the overall environment in which international business takes place.
+This programme is designed to provide a coherent academic progression for students who will explore the overall environment in which international business takes place.
 Core management techniques are analysed from varying perspectives to understand their application on an international scale.

 The unique selling point of this programme is the richness that evident from the diverse student base which progresses through this programme of study.
 Sharing experiences from varied cultural, economic and employment backgrounds is invaluable.